Rachael Ray's Tragic Real-Life Story

 Scuderi's cause of death was later said to have been a heart attack.
 Her daughter, Gina Mesnick, later told the National Enquirer (via USA Today) that her mother had been diagnosed with chronic obstructive pulmonary disease.
 "At some point in the evening, I suspect that, because of her condition, she had trouble breathing and collapsed in the driveway and basically died there.
 Her body wasn't found until the following morning," Mesnick said.

-Her aunt's death caused a rift in her family
+The death of Rachael Ray's aunt caused a rift in her family

 After Geraldine Dominica Scuderi's death, her daughter, Gina Mesnick, publicly accused Ray and her family of not caring about her mother.
 She made it clear that she blamed them for her death and accused them of being negligent.